Impedimenta/Suitcase/README.md

 ### Examples

 These examples are very basic but should give you a good idea of how you can use Suitcase.
+More details examples can be found at the [Bazaar](https://impedimenta.github.io/Suitcase-Bazaar/Examples/).
 If you have any questions please [create an issue](https://github.com/Impedimenta/Suitcase/issues).

-If you create an example you'd like to share [open a PR at the Bazaar](https://github.com/Impedimenta/Suitcase-Bazaar).
+If you create a command and you'd like to share it, [open a PR at the Bazaar](https://github.com/Impedimenta/Suitcase-Bazaar).

 #### Hello World